GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 - UV resistant: No

-This painter’s tape from Scotch 3M is the exact opposite of the previous entry.
-Designed for use on delicate surfaces.
-Scotch #2080 is perfect for all DIY operations and is affordable too, however, the tape is smaller than others on the list.
+This painter’s tape from Scotch 3M is specifically designed for delicate surfaces.
+Scotch #2080 is perfect for all your DIY operations and is also affordable.
+However, note that the tape is smaller than other options on the list.

 Scotch Delicate Surface also boasts the famous “edge-lock” feature to ensure a perfect paint crease once the tape is taken off.
 It is very easy to peel off and comes off cleanly.
 It is ideal for both indoors and outdoors and is the only gentle adhesive on the list.